-- 1.11 This manual applies to entities designated for consolidation within the accounting boundary of the Department of Health and Social Care.
+- 1.15 This manual applies to entities designated for consolidation within the accounting boundary of the Department of Health and Social Care.
 These entities must follow its requirements in preparing their ARA.
-The Department of Health and Social Care's own account and the consolidated account of the DHSC group are prepared directly in accordance with the FReM, but the department's accounting policies are consistent with the principles of this manual.
-Compliance with the GAM by DHSC group bodies is intended to result in a FReM compliant DHSC group account. - 1.12 For annual reporting requirements only, NHS foundation trusts must follow the separate NHS Foundation Trust Annual Reporting Manual 2020-21 (FT ARM 2020-21).
+Where parts of this guidance are relevant to specific entities and sectors within the group, this is clearly indicated. - 1.16 For annual reporting requirements only, NHS foundation trusts must follow the separate NHS Foundation Trust Annual Reporting Manual 2020-21 (FT ARM 2020-21).

-- 1.13 NHS charities must follow the Charities Statement of Recommended Practice (SORP) FRS 102.
-The requirements of this manual only apply to the results of NHS charities where they are consolidated within the accounts of a parent NHS provider. - 1.14 For the purposes of this manual, references to entities that follow this manual are defined as follows: - Department of Health and Social Care The core Department of Health and Social Care, excluding all other group bodies - NHS trusts, as established under Section 25 of the National Health Service Act 2006 - NHS foundation trusts, as authorised by Monitor under Section 35 of the National Health Service Act 2006 - NHS providers All NHS trusts and NHS foundation trusts - established under Section 25 of the Health and Social Care Act 2012 - NHS England The legal entity NHS Commissioning Board (including Commissioning Support Units), which is also an NDPB - NHS commissioners NHS England and all clinical commissioning groups - NHS bodies All NHS providers and clinical commissioning groups - NHS charities Charitable entities within the DHSC accounting boundary, either those consolidated by parent NHS providers or independent charities consolidated directly by DHSC - DHSC agencies Executive agencies within the DHSC accounting boundary (currently only Public Health England) - Special health authorities Entities within the DHSC accounting boundary established as special health authorities - DHSC NDPBs Non-departmental public bodies within the DHSC accounting boundary.
-This includes NHS England, unless stated otherwise - Other DHSC bodies Other bodies designated for consolidation within the DHSC accounting boundary, including limited companies - DHSC ALBs Arm's length bodies within the DHSC accounting boundary, comprising DHSC agencies, special health authorities, DHSC NDPBs and other DHSC bodies.
+- 1.17 NHS charities must follow the Charities Statement of Recommended Practice (SORP) FRS 102.
+The requirements of this manual only apply to the results of NHS charities where they are consolidated within the accounts of a parent NHS provider. - 1.18 For the purposes of this manual, references to entities that follow this manual are defined as follows: - Department of Health and Social Care The core Department of Health and Social Care, excluding all other group bodies, - NHS trusts, as established under Section 25 of the National Health Service Act 2006, - NHS foundation trusts, as authorised by Monitor under Section 35 of the National Health Service Act 2006, - NHS providers All NHS trusts and NHS foundation trusts, - Clinical commissioning groups established under Section 25 of the Health and Social Care Act 2012 - NHS England The legal entity NHS Commissioning Board (including Commissioning Support Units), which is also an NDPB, - NHS Improvement the banner under which the legal entities Monitor and NHS trust Development operate, - NHS England and NHS Improvement the operating name of the national body that leads and regulates the NHS in England, - NHS commissioners NHS England and all clinical commissioning groups, - NHS bodies All NHS providers and clinical commissioning groups, - NHS charities Charitable entities within the DHSC accounting boundary, either those consolidated by parent NHS providers or independent charities consolidated directly by DHSC, - DHSC agencies Executive agencies within the DHSC accounting boundary (currently only Public Health England) - Special health authorities Entities within the DHSC accounting boundary established as special health authorities,

-This includes NHS England, unless stated otherwise (Note that the FReM uses a different definition of arm's length bodies, which includes all bodies within a departmental group except the core department and executive agencies)

-DHSC group bodies - All entities designated for consolidation within the DHSC accounting boundary.
+- DHSC NDPBs Non-departmental public bodies within the DHSC accounting boundary.
+This includes NHS England unless stated otherwise, - Other DHSC bodies Other bodies designated for consolidation within the DHSC accounting boundary, including limited companies, - DHSC ALBs Arm's length bodies within the DHSC accounting boundary, comprising; - DHSC agencies, - special health authorities, - DHSC NDPBs and - other DHSC bodies. - This includes NHS England, unless stated otherwise (Note that the FReM uses a different definition of arm's length bodies, which includes all bodies within a departmental group except the core department and executive agencies) - DHSC group bodies All entities designated for consolidation within the DHSC accounting boundary.